Helping you live what matters most and journey towards better health.

 I started my medical career as a hospitalist, taking care of patients sick enough to be admitted to the hospital.
 I became disillusioned with what I called, the “revolving door” where we would get someone well enough to go home but then days or weeks or months later, they were back with the same problem.

 I knew that our toolbox in conventional medicine was limited and I wanted to help people more comprehensively - body, mind, and spirit - and with a much more individualized and comprehensive toolkit.
-So I returned to my earlier interest and completed a fellowship in integrative medicine through the Andrew Weil Center for Integrative Medicine.
+So I returned to my first love and completed a fellowship in integrative medicine through the Andrew Weil Center for Integrative Medicine.

 I spent several years caring for those with serious illness, talking to them about what mattered and how they lived their best possible moments with illness, and sometimes about the challenges of living when a person knows they are dying.